Some parasites have the ability to change their hosts behaviour. They do this by hijacking the host’s nervous system by secreting neurotransmitters.

 This one gets an honorary mentions because it’s fairly common knowledge that rabies victims develop an intense fear of water, although it isn’t an actual fear of water.
 In the later stages of rabies, swallowing and breathing becomes difficult for patients.
 Because of this pain, they panic at the sight of liquid.
 This didn’t make the cut because it simply isn’t as scary as the others.

-What the reason for all this wacky science stuff is, the next time you watch a zombie movie or see an ant hanging upside down from a leaf, beware!
+The next time you watch a zombie movie or see an ant hanging upside down from a leaf, beware!
 The parasites might come after you next.